How Old do you have to be to Get GED?

 4. Enrollment in Adult Education Programs

 In certain states, candidates under 18 may be required to enroll in state-approved adult education programs.
-This requirement is intended to ensure that younger candidates receive appropriate support and resources as they prepare for the GED test.
+This requirement is intended to ensure that younger candidates receive appropriate support and resources as they prepare for the high school equivalency test.

-Parental consent requirements for taking the GED test vary significantly across different states in the United States.
-In some states, such as California and New York, individuals under the age of 18 are required to obtain parental consent before taking the GED test.
+Parental consent requirements for taking the GED exam vary significantly across different states in the United States.
+In some states, such as California and New York, individuals under the age of 18 are required to obtain parental consent before taking the high school equivalency test.

 However, in other states, such as Texas and Florida, parental consent is not mandatory for individuals aged 16 or 17.

-Additionally, a few states, like Illinois and Massachusetts, have specific age requirements for taking the GED test without parental consent, often set at 17 or 18 years old.
+Additionally, a few states, like Illinois and Massachusetts, have specific age requirements for taking this high school equivalency test without parental consent, often set at 17 or 18 years old.

 GED Age Requirements by State